 AMD Radeon RX 570

 Capcom has helpfully provided some performance expectations alongside the game’s system requirements.
-Those targetting the Minimum skew can expect 30fps at 1080p using the ‘Low’ settings, while players closer to the Recommended specs will enjoy 30fps at 1080p with ‘Average’ graphics settings.
+Those targeting the Minimum skew can expect 30fps at 1080p using the ‘Low’ settings, while players closer to the Recommended specs will enjoy 30fps at 1080p with ‘Average’ graphics settings.
 However, those with the best graphics cards can expect to run the game at much higher resolutions and will be able to boost fps well above 30.